mythz/site/_blog/posts/2021-10-28-typesense.md

 ## ServiceStack a Sponsor of Typesense

-We were so impressed by the amazing results, as a way to show our thanks ServiceStack is now a sponsor of [Typesense on GitHub sponsors](https://github.com/sponsors/typesense) 🎉 🎉
+We were so impressed by the amazing results, that as a way to show our thanks we've become sponsors of [Typesense on GitHub sponsors](https://github.com/sponsors/typesense) 🎉 🎉

-We know how challenging trying to make open source software sustainable can be that if you find yourself using amazing open source products like Typesense which you want to see continue to flourish, we encourage you to find out how you or your organization can help directly support them.
+We know how challenging it can be to try make open source software sustainable that if you find yourself using amazing open source products like Typesense which you want to continue to see flourish, we encourage finding out how you or your organization can support them, either via direct contributions or by helping spread the word with public posts (like this) sharing your experiences as their continued success will encourage further investments that ultimately benefits the project and all its users.